|Summary Prospectus||February 28, 2012|

 High Portfolio Turnover Risk Daily rebalancing of the Funds holdings pursuant to its daily investment objective causes a much greater number of portfolio transactions when compared to most exchange-traded funds.
 Such frequent and active trading leads to significantly higher transaction costs because of increased broker commissions resulting from such transactions.
 In addition, there is the possibility of significantly increased capital gains, including short-term and/or long-term capital gains that will be taxable to shareholders as ordinary income.
 The portfolio turnover rate stated in this prospectus is calculated without including the short term cash instruments or derivative transactions that comprise the majority of the Funds trading.
 As such, if the Funds extensive use of derivative instruments was reflected, the stated portfolio turnover rate would be significantly higher.

-Leverage Risk If you invest in the Fund, you are exposed to the risk that a decline in the daily performance of the Index will be leveraged.
-This means that your investment in the Fund will be reduced by an amount equal to 3% for every 1% daily decline, not including the cost of financing the portfolio and the impact of operating expenses, which would further lower your investment.
-The Fund could theoretically lose an amount greater than its net assets in the event of an Index decline of more than 33%.
-Further, purchasing shares during a day may result in greater than 300% exposure to the performance of the Index if the Index declines between the close of the markets on one trading day and before the close of the markets on the next trading day.
+Leverage Risk If you invest in the Fund, you are exposed to the risk that an increase in the daily performance of the Index will be leveraged.
+This means that your investment in the Fund will be reduced by an amount equal to 3% for every 1% daily increase, not including the cost of financing the portfolio and the impact of operating expenses, which would further lower your investment.
+The Fund could theoretically lose an amount greater than its net assets in the event of an Index increase of more than 33%.
+Further, purchasing shares during a day may result in greater than -300% exposure to the performance of the Index if the Index rises between the close of the markets on one trading day and before the close of the markets on the next trading day.

 To fully understand the risks of using leverage in the Fund, see Effects of Compounding and Market Volatility Risk above.